ywkaras/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    that takes longer than :arg:`N` milliseconds from open to close will cause its timing stats to be written to the :ts:cv:`debugging log file
    <proxy.config.output.logfile>`.
 This is identifying data about the
-   transaction and all of the :c:type:`transaction milestones <TSMilestonesType>`.
+   transaction and all of the :cpp:type:`transaction milestones <TSMilestonesType>`.

 .. ts:cv:: CONFIG proxy.config.http2.stream.slow.log.threshold INT 0
    :reloadable: